We All Loved Each Other So Much: Plot

-Later, in 1959, Antonio is at the Trevi Fountain during the shooting of La Dolce Vita.
-There he sees an actress, Luciana, who has become an alcoholic.
+In 1959, Antonio is at the Trevi Fountain during the shooting of La Dolce Vita.
+There, he sees an actress, Luciana, who has become an alcoholic.
 Antonio tries to ask Luciana out when her impresario shows up and says that she will be busy.
 Antonio starts a fight and she asks not to see him again.

 A decade later, Gianni has a mansion in the countryside and avoids Elide.
 After quarreling with his father-in-law over a real estate project, his father-in-law relinquishes his power over the business to Gianni.
 Elide confesses to have met another man, but he thinks she is lying to upset him.
 Distraught, she commits suicide.

 Antonio has a new wife.
 The couple meet Luciana, who works as an usher and lives alone with her young son.
 Meanwhile, at a festival, Vittorio De Sica tells an anecdote proving that Nicola's answer on the quiz show was correct.
 Later, Antonio is driving to Rome when he sees Gianni, who pretends to be broke.
 They agree to meet with Nicola, who is now a stringer for a newspaper.
 They meet in the usual restaurant and Gianni declares that they are a generation who did nothing to fulfill the hopes they had for a better world.
 They blame each other's political views and drunkenly fight again.
 When they stop, Nicola breaks into tears of joy, revealing that Tommasino is getting married.

-They all visit Antonio's wife and Gianni tells Luciana that he always remained in love with her, but Luciana says that she did not think of him one bit.
+They all visit Antonio's wife, Luciana, and Gianni tells her that he has always remained in love with her, but Luciana responds that she has not thought of him at all.
 After Gianni leaves, Nicola finds he mistakenly left his driver's license.
 The next morning, they visit Gianni to return it and realize that he lied about being broke.
 They leave the license at the door and start arguing again.

+Reception

 Box office

 After four months of release it had grossed $5.2 million in Italy, the highest-grossing Italian film for the period September 1974 to April 1975.

-Awards
+Accolades

 The film won a César Award for Best Foreign Film in 1977.
 It also won two Silver Ribbons (Italian cinema critics award, for Fabrizi and Ralli) and the Golden Prize in the 9th Moscow International Film Festival in 1975.